 Overall, don't expect much from this except a few laughs...
 It'll be a lot better if you don't take it seriously.read more

 Jubei-chan is an anime that probably fools most viewers at its start.
 What appears to be a stereotypical show about average high school kids who must save the day from evil bad guys is actually a clever satirical comedy.
 This is hard to realize at first because it plays so many of its cliches straight that it can easily be mistaken for one of the very shows that it mocks.
-And if you've seen enough of those kinds of shows, this one may already turn you off by the intro scene; after all, it involves the played out scenario of two rival samurai battling to the death.
+And, if you've seen enough of those kinds of shows, this one may already turn you off by the intro scene; after all, it involves the played out scenario of two rival samurai battling to the death.
 It's all very serious, but things do start to feel odd.
 If you continue watching, small absurdities will build up until the show's true nature is revealed.
-The creators actually expect their viewers to be as savvy as they are when it comes to this genre; that's why they have the freedom to play around with it as much as they do.
-There's a real treat waiting here for those who'll get it, but for those who won't, it may just leave them confused and underwhelmed.
+The creators actually expect their viewers to be as savvy as they are when it comes to this genre, which is how they have the freedom to play around with it as much as they do.

 Jiyu refuses to comply by consistently casting aside the show's McGuffin, the Lovely Eyepatch, and refuses to acknowledge or even understand the importance of it.
 But she's not dumb, and she's certainly not a ditsy air-head either.
 You'll notice that there's a lot more going on in her head than what's first implied.
 In fact, one of the most endearing things about Jiyu is seeing how she reacts to the situations in her life in surprisingly realistic ways, and how she eventually comes to find her own reasons for fighting.
 She's also just plain adorable, and her relationship with her father is both a central driving force in the story and something amusing to see in its own right.
 Sometimes they get along, other times they fight, but you can always tell they really care about each other.